 - Rice cooker

-- Choose a short grain rice (preferably a Japanese brand).
-Short grain rice is much starchier than long grain and will therefore hold together better.
+- Choose a short grain rice (preferably a Japanese brand, such as Kokuho).
+Short grain rice is much starchier than long grain and will hold together better.

 - Cook according to directions.
 Note that 2 cups of uncooked rice will yield approximately 6-8 rolls.